robertwayne/iridescent/README.md

 ### Hexadecimal Colors

-As of `v0.2`, you can now use hexadecimal color literals now, as well!
+As of `v0.2`, you can now use hexadecimal color literals, as well!

 ```rust
 use iridescent::{Styled, constants::{RED, WHITE}};